AssetMantle/wallet/README.md

 ## Deployments
 Tagged Releases are deployed on [wallet.persistence.one](https://wallet.persistence.one) which connects to Peristence Core mainnet.
+Latest main branch codebase is deployed on [staging.wallet.persistence.one](https://staging.wallet.persistence.one) which connects to Peristence Core mainnet.
-Latest main branch codebase is deployed on [staging.wallet.persistence.one](https://staging.wallet.persistence.one) which connects to Persistence Core testnet.
+Latest main branch codebase is deployed on [test-core-1.wallet.persistence.one](https://test-core-1.wallet.persistence.one) which connects to Persistence Core testnet.
 Any requests for test-tokens, questions, suggestions, are welcome on [Discord Persistence -> under wallet-development](https://discord.gg/s8hBStXjKs)

 ## Libraries and Integrations